wallix/awless-templates/vuln_scanners/README.md

 #### Run

-This step create an instance with Vuls on it using a dedicated `awless` template.
-Go into the vulnerability scanners template directory:
+This step create an instance with Vuls using a dedicated `awless` template.

-        cd awless-templates/vuln_scanners

 1. Verify you current AWS region/profile and switch to any necessary: